mindstorm38/portablemc/README.md

 the command and always set the main and work directory like you want.

-**In this example**, `<exec>` must be replaced by any command that launch the script, for example `python3 portablemc.py`.
+**In this example**, `<exec>` must be replaced by any command that launches the script, for example `python3 portablemc.py`.

-**Note that** this script have a *[shebang](https://fr.wikipedia.org/wiki/Shebang)*, this can be useful to launch the script on unix OS *(you must have executable permission)*.
+**Note that** this script has a *[shebang](https://wikipedia.org/wiki/Shebang)*.
+This can be useful to launch the script on unix OS *(you must have executable permission)*.

 ## Start the game
 The `<exec> start [arguments...] [version]` sub-command is used to prepare and launch the game.
-A lot of arguments allows you to control how to game will behave.
-The only positional argument is the version, you can either specify a full version id (which you can get from the [search](#search-for-versions) sub-command), or a type of version to select the latest of this type (`release` (default) or `snapshot`).
+A lot of arguments allow you to control how to game will behave.
+The only positional argument is the version - you can either specify a full version id (which you can get from the [search](#search-for-versions) sub-command), or a type of version to select the latest of this type (`release` (default) or `snapshot`).

 ### Authentication
-Online mode is supported by this launcher, use the `-l <email_or_username>` (`--login`) argument to log into your account *(login with a username is now deprecated by Mojang)*.
+Online mode is supported by this launcher - use the `-l <email_or_username>` (`--login`) argument to log into your account *(login with a username is now deprecated by Mojang)*.
 If your session is not cached or no longer valid, the launcher will ask for the password.

-You can disable the session caching using the flag argument `-t` (`--temp-login`), if your session is nor cached nor valid you will be asked for the password for every launch.
+You can disable session caching using the argument `-t` (`--temp-login`).
+If your session is not cached nor valid, you will be asked for the password on every launch.

 **Note that** your password is not saved!
-Only the token is saved (the official launcher also do that) in the file `portablemc_tokens` in the main directory (an argument may allow change of this location in the future).
+Only the token is saved (the official launcher also does that) in the file `portablemc_tokens` in the main directory (an argument may allow change of this location in the future).

 ### Offline mode
-If you need fake offline accounts you can use `-u <username>` (`--username`) defines the username and/or `-i <uuid>` (`--uuid`) to define your player's [UUID](https://fr.wikipedia.org/wiki/Universally_unique_identifier).
+If you need fake offline accounts you can use `-u <username>` (`--username`) to define the username and/or `-i <uuid>` (`--uuid`) to define your player's [UUID](https://wikipedia.org/wiki/Universally_unique_identifier).

 If you omit the UUID, a random one is chosen.
 If you omit the username, the first 8 characters of the UUID are used for it. **These two arguments are overwritten by the `-l` (`--login`) argument**.

 ### Custom JVM
-The launcher uses Java Virtual Machine to run the game, by default the launcher download and use an official JVM [distributed by Mojang](https://launchermeta.mojang.com/v1/products/java-runtime/2ec0cc96c44e5a76b9c8b7c39df7210883d12871/all.json) which is adapted to the running version, the JVM is installed in a sub-directory `jvm` into the main directory.
+The launcher uses Java Virtual Machine to run the game, by default the launcher downloads and uses the official JVM [distributed by Mojang](https://launchermeta.mojang.com/v1/products/java-runtime/2ec0cc96c44e5a76b9c8b7c39df7210883d12871/all.json) which is adapted to the running version.
+The JVM is installed in a sub-directory called `jvm` inside the main directory.
-You can change it using `--jvm <path>` argument.
-By default, the launcher start the JVM with default arguments, these are the following and are the same as the Mojang launcher:
+You can change it by providing a path to the `java` binary with the `--jvm <path_to/bin/java>` argument.
+By default, the launcher starts the JVM with default arguments, these are the following and are the same as the Mojang launcher:

 ```